MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

   This monitor checks all jobs on the SQL Agent and if any of the jobs didn't complete successfully, the monitor changes its state to Warning.
 This doesnt generate an alert because there's an override to disable alerts to control noise.
 If you want this level of monitoring, you need to override **Generates Alerts** back to enabled.

   The monitor has the **Number of fails threshold** override, which indicates how many times a SQL Agent Job can fail before the monitor's state is changed to Warning.
-The override **Defines the Canceled status as Failed** could track the Cancelled job's last run status as a Failed.
+The override **Defines the Canceled status as Failed** could track the Canceled job's last run status as a Failed.

 - Long Running Jobs monitor